mmilewski/whyscala/README.md

     * Actors, Futures
     * Partially applied functions, Currying
     * DSL
 * Intros
    * [A Brief Intro to Scala](http://www.slideshare.net/tpunder/a-brief-intro-to-scala)
    * [Working Hard to Keep It Simple](http://www.youtube.com/watch?v=3jg1AheF4n0)
+* Rod Johnson (creator of Spring framework) joined [Typesafe](http://typesafe.com/company)

+> Today’s computing environments are moving towards multicore hardware and cloud computing workloads.
+Typesafe is strategically positioned to provide innovate solutions with its modern Scala and Akka-based software stack and developer tools for the next wave of applications.
+> *Rod Johnson*

 What other say?